KnBrckr/picasa-album-uploader/readme.txt

 == Upgrade Notice ==

+= 0.9 =

+* Supports WordPress 4.2.2!
+* Reworked overall flow and set of pages used to handle processing.
+* Modify login handling to use the default WP login screen
+* Theme formatting of the upload page removed.
+It added more complexity for no value.

 = 0.8 =

 * Change name of the pbz file to be based on the site name (helpful when multiple sites are managed)